kosinaz/game-design-document-template-for-beginners/docs/Game Design Document.md

 1. Defender's Quest (title) is a Tower-Defense/RPG Hybrid (genre-edge) tightly focuses on three things: tactical depth, customization, and story.
 1. Darkest Dungeon (title) is a challenging gothic (niche) roguelike turn-based RPG (genre) about the psychological stresses of adventuring (story-edge).
 1. No Man's Sky (title) is a game about exploration and survival (genre) in an infinite procedurally generated universe (setting-edge).

+## Description

+In a few paragraphs describe the game as if you were pitching it to potential players.
+Encompass all the crucial elements by explaining what the player does, sees and has to overcome.
+Avoid specifics such as mouse-clicks and keystrokes, but don't be too vague.

+Examples:
+1. Fallout: You can shoot everything in this game: people, animals, buildings and walls.
+You can make called shots on people, so you can aim for their eyes or their groin.
+Called shots can do more damage, knock the target unconscious or have other effects.
+When people die, they don't just die - they get cut in half, they melt into a pile of goo, explode like a blood sausage, or several different ways -  depending on the weapon you use.
+When I use my rocket launcher on some poor defenseless townsperson, he'll know (and his neighbors will be cleaning up the blood for weeks!)
+1. Planescape Torment: Fireball can go hide in the fucking corner when you unleash your arsenal.
+Jam your hand into an opponent's body, rip out his soul and tell it to kill its owner.
+Make a gesture, and summon a blanket of crawling, biting insects to turn your enemy into a happy meal.
+Send your foes on a field trip to hell without a permission slip.
+Taunt someone to death.
+Summon your darkest shadows from across existence and send them into battle to feed on your opponent's physical strength.
+Your succubus ally can kiss your opponents to death - they die with a smile on their face.
+1. Bioshock: Things grow inside you.
+We're part of you now, you think you hear them say.
+You step away from the med bench.
+The diagnostics screen presents a revolting before and after.
+On the left side, the before side, you see yourself.
+What you were.
+Human.
+And on the right side... what you are.
+What you've become.
+The only way you'll survive, the only way you'll...
+1. Football Manager 2019: Simulation gaming perfected.
+Create your unique footballing story by taking charge of the club you love.
+Complete control of this stunningly realistic game world is yours - every decision in your hands, or yours to delegate.
+Your call, your way, your story.
+Everything you've ever dreamed of!
+1. Rust: The only aim in Rust is to survive.
+To do this you will need to overcome struggles such as hunger, thirst and cold.
+Build a fire.
+Build a shelter.
+Kill animals for meat.
+Protect yourself from other players, and kill them for meat.
+Create alliances with other players and form a town.
+Do whatever it takes to survive.
+1. ARK Survival Evolved: As a man or woman stranded naked, freezing and starving on the shores of a mysterious island called ARK, you must hunt, harvest resources, craft items, grow crops, research technologies, and build shelters to withstand the elements.
+Use your cunning and resources to kill or tame & breed the leviathan dinosaurs and other primeval creatures roaming the land, and team up with or prey on hundreds of other players to survive, dominate... and escape!
+1. Aztec: Aztez is a unique hybrid of beat 'em up and turn-based strategy set in the world of the Aztec Empire.
+Deploy your Aztez (elite close combat warriors) in the metagame and enjoy a highly technical real-time combat event that has consequences in the empire.
+But choose your missions wisely, as you have limited deployments!
+A great enemy approaches the Valley Of Mexico, and it will require all of your skill and cunning to take them on and change the course of history...
+1. Cuphead: Play as Cuphead or Mugman (in single player or local co-op) as you traverse strange worlds, acquire new weapons, learn powerful super moves, and discover hidden secrets while you try to pay your debt back to the devil!